sikuli/sikuli/docs/source/pattern.rst

 	.. py:method:: targetOffset(dx, dy)

-		Derive a new Pattern object containing the same attributes (image, similarity), but a different definition for the click point can be used.
+		Return a new Pattern object containing the same attributes (image, similarity), but a different definition for the click.
 By default, the click point is the center of the found match.
 By setting the target offset, it is possible to specify a click point other than the center. *dx* and *dy* will be used to calculate the position relative to the